dotnet/aspire/src/Components/Aspire.Azure.Security.KeyVault/README.md

     builder.AddAzureKeyVaultSecrets("secrets", settings => settings.HealthChecks = false);
 ```

-You can also setup the [SecretClientOptions](https://learn.microsoft.com/dotnet/api/azure.security.keyvault.secrets.secretclientoptions) using the `Action<IAzureClientBuilder<SecretClient, SecretClientOptions>> configureClientBuilder` delegate, the second parameter of the `AddAzureKeyVaultSecrets` method.
+You can also setup the [SecretClientOptions](https://learn.microsoft.com/dotnet/api/azure.security.keyvault.secrets.secretclientoptions) using the optional `Action<IAzureClientBuilder<SecretClient, SecretClientOptions>> configureClientBuilder` parameter of the `AddAzureKeyVaultSecrets` method.
 For example, to set the first part of "User-Agent" headers for all requests issues by this client:

 ```cs
     builder.AddAzureKeyVaultSecrets("secrets", configureClientBuilder: clientBuilder => clientBuilder.ConfigureOptions(options => options.Diagnostics.ApplicationId = "myapp"));